DANS-KNAW/Getty-AAT-Concepts/README.md

 AATC development was motivated by the need to index AAT terms in a Skosmos server, so that AAT terms could be used easily queried via the Skosmos API and easily used by software applications to classify data with AAT terms.

-Since our current use-cases, that called for the us of AAT concepts, were not concerned with ancestry of the concepts, we have decided to no preserve the  hierarchical relations of AAT.
+Since our current use-cases, that called for the us of AAT concepts, were not concerned with parent/child relation between concepts, we have decided to remove the hierarchical relations of AAT.
 Instead, we focused on creating a flat controlled vocabulary, containing all concepts that included both English and Dutch labels.

 ### AATC Creation